 - Those who argue that the use of singular they pronouns is perfectly acceptable in many cases.

-The truth is that there are no hard and fast rules when it comes to pronoun usage, and both sides have valid points.
+The truth is that there are no hard and fast rules in this complete guide to pronoun grammar rules when it comes to pronoun usage, and both sides have valid points.
 Ultimately, it’s up to each writer to decide which approach to take.
 However, there are a few things to keep in mind if you’re considering using singular they pronouns.

 - Make sure that the antecedent noun is truly indefinite or generic.